Ubunfu/craftonomy-ui/README.md

 ## Configuration

 ### Environment Variables

+The Dockerfile compiles this project into static HTML/CSS/JS and loads it into an NGINX web server.
+The environment variables are sourced from `.env` files and processed at compile time, so if serving this project from a Docker container, changes to these configs will require rebuilding the image for them to take effect.

 | Parameter                   | Description                                                                                                                                | Default   | Required? |
 |-----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|-----------|-----------|
 | VUE_APP_MC_SHOP_CATALOG_URL | URL for the web service returning the mc-shop item catalog.                                                                                | n/a       | Yes       |